ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 Both modems share a pre‑programmed cryptographic key set during manufacturing.
 The pair is intended to operate exclusively with each other.

-**Advantages:** Maximum simplicity, No field configuration required, Minimal attack surface
+**Advantages:** Maximum simplicity, no field configuration required, Minimal attack surface.
 **Typical use:** single‑mission platforms, expendable UAVs, classified environments.

 ### QR‑Code / Label‑Based Key Provisioning

 In this model, each UAV modem carries a unique cryptographic key, represented as a machine‑readable code (QR / DataMatrix) on a physical label attached to the device.

-UAV modem is installed on the airframe
+  * The UAV modem is installed on the airframe

-Operator reads the code from the label
+  * The operator reads the code from the label

-CGS modem is configured with the corresponding key before the mission
+  * The CGS modem is configured with the corresponding key before the mission

 **Advantages:** Field pairing without digital interfaces.
-No wireless key exchange, Suitable for logistics‑heavy operations
+No wireless key exchange.
+Suitable for logistics‑heavy operations.
 **Typical use:** small series UAVs, mixed fleets, forward deployment.

 ### Dynamic Key Management (Per‑Flight Keys)